davidemurari/learnTimeSteppingSchemes/README.md

 In this repository we collect the codebase for the paper "Parallel-in-time numerical methods based on Extreme Learning Machines".

+Procedure to start using the code:
+Install the required libraries
+> pip install -r requirements.txt

+To run the experiments with ELM as a coarse propagator, either run
+> python3 ELM/main_one_run.py
+to run a single experiment, or
+> python3 ELM/main_repeated_experiments.py
+to run several tests and get the average results.

+To train the flow map network run
+> python3 flowMapNetwork/mainTraining.py
+and run
+> python3 flowMapNetwork/mainParareal.py
+to use the trained flow map-based coarse propagator in the Parareal algorithm.

+Here is a brief description of the components of this repository.

 - [ELM/scripts](https://github.com/davidemurari/learnTimeSteppingSchemes/tree/main/ELM/scripts) folder:
   - [dynamics.py](https://github.com/davidemurari/learnTimeSteppingSchemes/blob/main/ELM/scripts/dynamics.py) script: This script contains the definition of the class *vecField* where all the evaluation of the six vector fields is described.
 The *eval* method of the class allows to evaluate the vector field both on a batch of points and on a single point.